SPX-VIX Risk Computations Via Perturbed Optimal Transport: Experiments: SPX-VIX Risk Generation And Hedging Backtest

 \subsection{Backtest: Hedging Efficiency Of Optimal Transport Method}

 We now evaluate whether the SPX sensitivities produced by our model independent risk generation methods lead to more effective hedging than those generated by a benchmark industry standard model, in this case a stochastic local volatility model.
-In the backtest we perform below, we choose the dimensional reduction(DR) method in \ref{alg:ssr-risk}.
+In the backtest we perform below, we choose the dimensional reduction (DR) method, Algorithm~3.

-The experiment consists of two parts: first hedging backtest in which portfolios of VIX options are hedged using VIX futures; second hedging backtest in which the same option portfolio is hedged using SPX futures and SPX vanillas.
-The sizing of the VIX futures is determined by matching SPX Vega computed under either the optimal transport method or the stochastic local vol benchmark.
+The experiment consists of two parts: a first hedging backtest in which portfolios of VIX options are hedged using VIX futures; and a second hedging backtest in which the same option portfolio is hedged using SPX futures and SPX vanillas.
+The sizing of the VIX futures is determined by matching SPX Vega computed under either the optimal transport method or the stochastic local volatility (SLV) benchmark.
 The sizing of the SPX futures and SPX vanillas is similarly determined by matching SPX delta and SPX vega between the hedging instruments and the VIX option portfolio for each of the methods.
-Given that the comparison is between two risk hedging methodologies, and they trade comparable sizes, we have therefore omitted transaction cost.
+Because the two methodologies trade comparable notionals, we omit transaction costs.

 \paragraph{Backtest period}

 The backtest runs daily from January 2024 to February 2026.
 VIX smile dynamics follow the Skew Stickiness Ratio (SSR) rule